A liturgical resource of the Catholic Archdiocese of Melbourne

 Lord, hear our prayer.

-We pray for those who have died recently and for those whose anniversaries we recall at this time.
-May they now share in the fullness of the life of the Trinity.
+We pray for those who have died recently and those whose anniversaries occur at this time.
+May they share fully in the glory of God’s promise.

 Lord, hear us.